ygao36Buffalo/truebluegy.github.io/content/post/UIST2025/index.md

 ---
 title: 🎉 Our Paper Accepted to UIST 2025!
-summary: Our paper, "Wrist2Finger", has been accepted to UIST 2025!
+summary: Our paper has been accepted to UIST 2025!
 We are excited to present our work at UIST 2025.
 Stay tuned for the full paper and presentation details.
-date: 2025-07-06
+date: 2025-07-04

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.